What is environmental upgrade finance (EUF)?

 Where the tenant agrees to make payments, it bears economic risks and the building owner bears technical risk as the owner of the equipment.
 If a building is sold, the EUA can be transferred to the purchaser.

-How do I get a EUF loan?
+How to get a EUF loan

 - Undertake an energy audit: This will help your business identify actions that will improve energy efficiency and reduce operating costs.
 Work with your energy assessor to determine the likely kilowatt per hour (kWh) savings per year for each recommended action.

 - Seek quotes: Seek quotes from qualified contractors for actions recommended in the energy audit.

 - Identify annual savings: Once the kWh savings have been identified, determine your cost per kWh.
 This allows you to determine the expected annual cost savings.